Investment fund survey

 Which funds need to be reported?

-This survey covers all investment funds, including prospectus-exempt and prospectus-qualified investment funds, that have net asset values of at least $10 million as of December 31, 2022.
-Information for these funds should be reported in the Investment Fund Spreadsheet.
+This survey covers all investment funds, including prospectus-exempt and prospectus-qualified investment funds as of December 31, 2023.
+Information on these funds should be reported in the Investment Fund Spreadsheet.

-Investment funds can include a range of products, including mutual funds, exchange-traded funds, closed-end funds, hedge funds, pooled funds, flow-through LPs, etc.
+Investment funds can include a range of products, including mutual funds, exchange-traded funds, closed-end funds, hedge funds, pooled funds, labour-sponsored funds, scholarship plans, flow-through LPs, etc.

 Key changes